We all know to use the freshest ingredients when cooking. But how about cooking with something that’s 600-million years old? Now that’s table talk!

 7 Reasons to try Himalayan Salt Block Grilling

-- The natural non-stick surface sears meat perfectly
+- The natural non-stick surface is perfect for searing meat.

 - The crystalline content ensures perfect heat distribution throughout the entire cooking surface

 - The seasoning is built-in!
 Enhanced complexity and subtle salting of food is all done automatically by the block itself.